thycotic/ac-docs/admin/applications/cfg.md

 ### Schedule a Video Recording Session for a Web app

 The Thycotic Access Controller provides you with the ability to schedule recordings per web app and per user.
-This way an admin can record a specific web app for a specified period of time and one or more users.
+The admin can record the use of a specific web app for a set period of time and capture the actions of one or more users.

-You can schedule a session by clicking __Schedule recording sessions__ on the right hand side of the main panel and then choose the user and the time period you would like to monitor.
+To schedule a session, click __Schedule recording sessions__ on the right-hand side of the main panel and then choose the user and the time period you would like to monitor.
 Click __Add recording session__ for the session to be scheduled.

 ![schedule recording](images/setup-video.png "Setting up a video recording")